arturcarvalho/tutorial-1/README.md

     yarn rw db:up

-Now we'll great the GraphQL interface to access this table.
+Now we'll create the GraphQL interface to access this table.
 We haven't used this `generate` command yet (although the `scaffold` command did use it behind the scenes):

-    yarn redwood generate sdl contact
+    yarn rw g sdl contact

 Just like the `scaffold` command, this will create two new files under the `api` directory:

-1. `api/src/graphql/contacts.sdl.js`: defines the GraphQL schema in Apollo's schema definition language (thus the `.sdl` in the filename)
+1. `api/src/graphql/contacts.sdl.js`: defines the GraphQL schema in Apollo's schema definition language
 2. `api/src/services/contacts.js`: contains your app's business logic.

 Open up `api/src/graphql/contact.sdl.js` and you'll see the `Contact` and `ContactInput` types were already defined for us—the `generate sdl` command introspected the database and created a type containting each database field in the table: